Shopian

 Shopian (/ur/), known as Shupyan (/ks/) in Kashmiri, is an administrative division of the Shopian district.
-It is located in southern part of Kashmir Valley, of Jammu and Kashmir, India.
-Shopian is called the Apple town of Kashmir as majority of the population engages in apple growing practices.
+It is located in the southern part of the Kashmir Valley in Jammu and Kashmir, India in the disputed Kashmir region.

+Shopian is called the Apple town of Kashmir as the majority of the population engages in apple-growing practices.
 It also provides employment to more than 60% of the population.
-It is 2nd richest district in Kashmir region after Srinagar.
+It is the second richest district in the Kashmir region after Srinagar.

 Etymology

 The geologist Frederic Drew stated that Shopian derived its name from a distortion of word shah-payan, i.e. “royal stay”.
 However, the local people hold the view that Shopian was earlier named as “Shin-Van” meaning “snow forest”.

 Shopian is an ancient town of Kashmir and had importance due to it being situated on the ancient imperial route, commonly known as Mughal Road, which connects Lahore and Srinagar.
 Shopian was one out of six Wazarat Headquarters in Kashmir from 1872 to 1892 A.D.